nial0003/e25-prog2/week35a/week35-notes.md

 ## Topics
 - Intro to the course and semester plan
+- Exam overview and and dates??
-- What is a REST web API
+- What is a REST web API (with examples)
 - How do we build a a REST (web) API using Spring Boot?
 - Review of JDBC from 2nd semester using MySQL
 - Setting up a Spring Boot Application using Spring Data JPA with H2 and/or MySQL database